rahulsingh34/rahulsingh34/README.md

 Hi  👋  I'm Rahul
 ===================================================================================================================================

-Finance Student + Web Developer
+Economics & Finance Student + Web Developer
 ----------------------------

 I started programming in December of 2021.
 After realizing the power of VBA, I dove deeper into Automation and Web Development.